Weightlifting Shoes – Why You Need Them to Lift Heavy

 - Instep or Midsole Strap – Keeps your feet locked-in and not sliding around

-- Grippy Sole – So your feet stay planted where they should be
+- Grippy Sole – Traction so your feet stay planted where they should be

 That’s what makes a great weightlifting shoe.
 Funky, eye-catching color schemes are completely optional.